camunda/camunda-docs-manual/site/src/documents/api-references/rest/filter/08-post-execute-single-result.html.md

 #### Request Body

-A JSON object which corresponds to the type of the saved query of the filter, i.e. if the resource type of the filter is `Task` the body should form a valid task query corresponding to the [Task](ref:#task-get-tasks) resource.
+A JSON object which corresponds to the type of the saved query of the filter, i.e., if the resource type of the filter is `Task` the body should form a valid task query corresponding to the [Task](ref:#task-get-tasks) resource.